 - And obesity (Not necessarily a Persian problem, but let’s face it, these cats do tend to live a pampered lifestyle).

-Knowing that any of these health issues may arise in your cat, let’s talk about something that some people will ignore but is pivotal to have in our opinion.
+Now, knowing that any of these health issues may arise in your cat, let’s talk about something that some people will ignore but is pivotal to have, in our opinion.

 This is why…

-We chose to write our Best Pet Insurance Companies article so that our readers could get a quick “idea” of what are some of the pros and cons of owning a pet insurance policy as well as a general “idea” about what one might cost per month.
+We wrote our Best Pet Insurance Companies article so that our readers could get a quick “idea” of some of the pros and cons of owning a pet insurance policy and a general “idea” about what one might cost per month.